Shubert Theatre, New York • 2018-08-11 • 20:00

 Ms. Midler, who showed a lot more restraint at the beginning of the run, has broadened her gestures, rushes through her lines like a record played at the wrong speed and speaks with a weird accent that makes her sound somewhat demented.
 She has also started “interpreting” her songs, changing both rhythm and melody when she pleases.

 Sadly enough, Ms. Midler has contaminated most of her fellow players (although David Hyde Pierce always played with a heavy Brooklyn-type accent).
-With so much indiscipline on stage, some scenes play like they’re out of Benny Hill.
+With so much indiscipline on stage, some scenes play like they’re out of The Benny Hill Show.

 The audience’s enthusiasm seems to increase with the amount of tastelessness on stage.
 Which only encourages the actors to follow their weird instincts.
 In the middle of a dance break in “Hello, Dolly!,” Ms. Midler looked at the audience and said “This goes on for a while, so I hope you like red.”
 A few moments earlier, she had literally “danced like an Egyptian,” much to the audience’s delight.